YashashTV01/D3assignment/readme.md

 UK Cities Plotting on Map

-This project uses D3.js to visualize data from uk.json, plotting UK cities on a map.
+This project uses D3.js to visualize data from uk.json and also plotting UK cities on a map. <br>
 It also includes a tooltip that shows the county, population, longitude, and latitude of the city on hover.

 Files: